xXleowXx/gitlab-charts/doc/charts/globals.md

 - Setting `global.serviceAccount.enabled` controls reference to a ServiceAccount for each component via `spec.serviceAccountName`.
 - Setting `global.serviceAccount.create` controls ServiceAccount object creation via Helm.
 - Setting `global.serviceAccount.name` controls the ServiceAccount object name and the name referenced by each component.
 - Setting `global.serviceAccount.automountServiceAccountToken` controls if the default ServiceAccount access token should be mounted in pods.
-Generally enabling this is undesired, but may be necessary for certain sidecars to work properly (like Istio)
+You should not enable this unless it is required by certain sidecars to work properly (for example, Istio).

 NOTE:
 Do not use `global.serviceAccount.create=true` with `global.serviceAccount.name`, as it instructs the charts